Interpretable Visualizations of Data Spaces for Classification Problems: Results and Discussion

 Yet, drawing definitive conclusions about neurotoxicity from a single assay may be insufficient.
 By integrating data from multiple assays, we could strengthen conclusions on molecular design and determine confidence intervals.
 This constitutes a \textit{multitask} problem that other supervised dimensionality reduction algorithms like LDA are unable to handle.
 We denote the ``tox21-ache-p1 (-1)'' assay as ``Assay 1'', the ``tox21-ache-p3 (-1)'' assay (previously discussed) as ``Assay 2'' and the ``tox21-ache-p5 (-1)'' assay as ``Assay 3''.
 We can generate multitask PCovC maps, seen in Fig. \ref{fig:pcovc_tox_multi}, to incorporate information from each of these assays into a single map.

 Of the three assays, Assay 1 is the most sensitive indicator of toxicity.
 In our postprocessed dataset, 488 of the 5,767 (8.46\%) compounds are labeled as toxic by this assay, compared to 193 (3.35\%) and 146 (2.53\%) compounds for the Assays 2 and 3, respectively.
 This means that there are significantly many more data points considered ``toxic'' by Assay 1 that are ``non-toxic'' according to Assays 2 and 3.
-The PCovC maps for these singular assays and their combinations are shown in Fig.~\ref{fig:pcovc_tox_multi}.
+The PCovC maps for these singular assays and the other assay combinations not shown in Fig.~\ref{fig:pcovc_tox_multi} are shown in the Supplementary Information.
 Note the number of red points, indicating molecules only considered ``toxic'' by Assay 1, and black points, indicating molecules considered toxic by all assays.
 A map generated from solely Assay 2 positions these red points with the ``non-toxic'' white points (as shown in the Supplementary Information).
 The clearest separation occurs in the map built on Assays 1 and 2, which delineates both decision boundaries clearly and discretely.
 One can imagine doing similar analysis to that of Fig.~\ref{fig:pcovc_tox_inset} to identify the molecules along these boundaries to determine the differentiation by the two assays.